hsnlab/escape/escape/doc/source/index.rst

     $ ./escape.py --help

 To verify ESCAPEv2 in MdO role you can run without any command line flag.
-If ESCAPE is up and running and the following line is logged on the console:
+If ESCAPE is up and running, the following line is logged to the console:

     .. code-block:: text

       > [core                   ] ESCAPEv2 is up.

-then each component was installed and configured successfully.
+Tis final log entry means that each component was installed and configured successfully.

 To verify ESCAPEv2 in DO role with all the components you can run the following command and test the reachability between the initiated service access points (SAP)